 Insert a CD partway into the slot, label side up.
-The player will pull it in and the CD should begin playing (loading a disc into the system, depending on media type and format ranges from 5 to 20 seconds for a CD, and up to 30 seconds for a DVD to begin playing).
+The player pulls it in and the CD should begin playing (loading a disc into the system, depending on media type and format ranges from 5 to 20 seconds for a CD, and up to 30 seconds for a DVD to begin playing).

-If the ignition or radio is turned off, with a CD in the player, it will stay in the player.
-When the ignition or radio is turned on, the CD will start playing where it stopped, if it was the last selected audio source.
-The CD is controlled by the buttons on the radio faceplate or by the RSA unit.
-See Rear Seat Audio (RSA) on page 343 for more information.
+If the ignition or radio is turned off, with a CD in the player, it stays in the player.
+When the ignition or radio is turned on, the CD starts playing where it stopped, if it was the last selected audio source.
+The CD is controlled by the buttons on the radio faceplate.
 The DVD/CD decks, (upper slot is the DVD deck and the lower slot is the CD deck) of the radio are compatible with most audio CDs, CD-R, CD-RW, and MP3s.

-When a CD is inserted, the text label DVD or CD symbol will appear on the left side of the radio display.
-As each new track starts to play, the track number will appear on the display.
+When a CD is inserted, the text label DVD or CD symbol appears on the left side of the radio display.
+As each new track starts to play, the track number appears on the display.